Jun 4, 2018|

 The second most popular way of how to get to Antarctica is by embarking on a fly-cruise which includes a flight from Punta Arenas, Chile.
 This short 2-hour flight is the quickest way to Antarctica and embark on your cruise.
 This is more costly than crossing the Drake but it is the best choice for anyone not used to boats or several days long cruises.
 Also, it is great for people wanting to include Antarctica as another destination on a comprehensive South America tour.

 When researching this topic, one of the key issues can be time because most people want to include other parts of South America in their itinerary.

 We know this better than anyone as we plan trips from 7-days to 3 months all through the continent of Antarctica, including Argentina, Patagonia, and Chile.
 In another blog post on our website, we made a case for skipping the Drake Passage and flying directly to Antarctica.

 After flying into Antarctica, you will board a cruise that will visit the area and give you a wide range of experiences ashore.

 Pros of a Fly Cruise

 - You can avoid boats and the chance of getting seasick!

 - Potential flight delays due to weather

-Our team has done multiple trips, both by crossing the Drake and flying as well as different itineraries of varying lengths.
+Our team has done multiple trips, both by crossing the Drake and flying.
 We are always eager to help guests plan their dream trip to the white continent.

 Contact Us an Expert Travel Consultant